ropensci/roweb3/content/blog/2025-01-17-yearinreview2024/index.md

 300 federated open-source packages.

-Community Calls and virtual Social Coworking and Office Hours brought together people from at least 20 countries to learn, get their own work done and to join in some spirited scavenger hunts!
+Community Calls and virtual Social Coworking and Office Hours brought together people from over 20 countries to learn, get their own work done and to join in some spirited scavenger hunts!